 Wait!
 Did you need this peanut free?
 I’ve got you covered!
 Swap the peanut butter for WOWButter®; it’s a peanut and tree nut free peanut butter alternative.
 You can find it in the allergy friendly aisle at your Price Chopper/Market 32 Supermarket.

 Fill it with veggies: Cut the bread slices with a large circle cookie cutter to create circular shapes.
-Stir 2 tablespoons of cream cheese and 1 tablespoon of ranch dressing together.
+Stir 2 tablespoons of cream cheese, 1 tablespoon of ranch dressing and 1 tablespoon shredded carrots together.
 Spread it on one side of each of the circles.
-Add thin slices of cucumber and/or shredded carrots to one side.
+Add thin slices of cucumber.
 Add the other piece of bread to create a sandwich.
 Using a fork, press around the edges of the circle so that it forms a sandwich pocket.

 Ranch Dressing: Use your favorite.
 My personal favorite is the avocado ranch dressing located in the produce aisle at Price Chopper/Market 32 Supermarkets.